quark-engine/quark-engine/docs/source/faq.rst

 #.
 Errors on rules not found (Reference to `issue #237 <https://github.com/quark-engine/quark-engine/issues/237>`_\ ): Please update Quark-Rule with ``freshquark`` first.
 Since the way to specify rules is by adding ``<path_to_the_rule>`` as an argument, you need to input ``<path_to_the_rule>`` if the rule file is not in the current folder.
 If you want to select one of the rules of Quark-Rule, the default path to Quark-Rule is ``$HOME/.quark-engine/quark-rules/``.

-How do threshold, score, and weight working in Quark Engine?
+How do threshold, score, and weight work in Quark Engine?
 ------------------------------------------------------------

 About those details, we have a video to explain how it works.
 You can check out the video on YouTube: https://www.youtube.com/watch?v=SOH4eqrv9_g

-Why do scores keeping the same in all the analyses?
+Why do scores remain the same in all the analyses?
 ---------------------------------------------------

 The default value is one since we would like users to define these numbers themselves, and we are still doing experiments to adjust the numbers.